-When toilets, washing machines, dishwashers and other goods are incorrectly plumbed into a surface water drain, they are 'misconnected'.
+When toilets, washing machines, dishwashers and other goods are incorrectly plumbed into a surface water drain, they're 'misconnected'.

 Misconnected pipes allow nasty wastewater and chemicals to drain away into rivers and streams, damaging the environment and harming wildlife.
 All household goods should be plumbed into the wastewater sewer, so the water can be taken away and treated.

 Our Environmental Protection team try to prevent pollution to our rivers and waterways by surveying residential areas.
-We may also carry out dye-tracing, which involves putting a teaspoon of colourful, fluorescent dye down sinks, toilets, appliances and drainage gullies.
+We may also carry out dye-tracing.
+This involves putting a teaspoon of colourful dye down sinks, toilets, appliances and drainage gullies.
 The bright dye shows where wastewater is flowing and helps us check your home is properly connected.

 How do I know if I have misconnected pipes?

 Check for any pipes coming from the house and joining the rainwater downpipes from your roof.
-If you find one, investigate where it’s coming from and check which drain it’s going to.
+If you find one, look at where it’s coming from and check which drain it’s going to.
 It’s likely that it’ll be misconnected.